waiting-for-dev/devise-jwt/README.md

   in the session without requiring a strategy (`:jwt_authenticatable` in our case).

-So, if you want to avoid this caveat you have three options:
+So, if you want to avoid this caveat you have five options:

 - Disable the session.
 If you are developing an API, you probably don't need it.
 In order to disable it, change `config/initializers/session_store.rb` to:

   ```ruby
   Rails.application.config.session_store :disabled
   ```